 ENGAGE PARTNERS IN BASIN-WIDE SHARED PRIORITIES

-We work to answer the question of "How can we come together to solve shared challenges we face when it comes to conservation of aquatic biodiversity in our Basin?".
 We believe in the power of collective action and working across a large landscape to solve many of the challenges we face across the Tennessee River Basin.

 We provide in-person and remote opportunities to promote engagement and collective learning.
 By bringing members of diverse expertise, disciplines and experience together regularly, partners are able to make connections and partnerships they may not have been able to previously.
 A diverse network spurs innovation and results.